 2. You Lack the Financial Resources to Do It Right

-After lack of market demand, a shortage of capital resources is the second most likely reason for failed businesses.
-In fact, 29 percent of failed businesses said money issues was the primary culprit.
+After a lack of market demand, a shortage of capital resources is the second most likely reason for failed businesses.
+29 percent of failed businesses said money issues were the primary culprit.

 Having enough cash flow is a necessity to get a business off the ground.
 You need enough funds to staff the business, buy inventory and equipment, and advertise it.
 These are a few examples of the many financial obligations of running a new business.